Helping millions of people navigate the world of technology.

 Windows Explorer is a system process that handles the graphical user interface (GUI) for several utilities, including the taskbar.
 If this process encounters any problems, it can affect your ability to use the search bar.
-You can try restarting the Windows Explorer process to see if that fixes the problem.
+Try restarting the Windows Explorer process to see if that fixes the problem.

 Press Ctrl + Shift + Esc to open the Task Manager.
 In the Processes tab, locate Windows Explorer.
-Right-click on it and select Restart from the context menu.
+Right-click on it and select Restart.

 Restart Windows Explorer

-The CTF (Collaborative Translation Framework) loader is a process that allows you to switch between various input languages.
+The CTF (Collaborative Translation Framework) loader allows you to switch between various input languages.
 Naturally, if the process is not running, you might have trouble typing in the search bar.

 To fix this, press the Windows key + R to launch the Run command.
 Type the following command and press Enter.

-If running the CTF Loader solves your problem, you can configure it to launch automatically at startup.
+If running the CTF Loader solves your problem, configure it to launch automatically at startup.
 To do so, use these steps:

 Step 1: Press the Windows key + R to open the Run dialog box.
 Type C:\Windows\system32\ in the Open field and press Enter.